mubarakebb/Email-Spam-Detection-System/README.md

 ## Feedback
 If you have any feedback, please reach out to us at mubarakebb@yahoo.com

 ## Appendix
-DataSet Source - _Siddhard_
+DataSet Source - _Kaggle_ & _Siddhard_

 In the future you will be able to upload multiple content for predictiion.
 The file upload is currently a work in progress